 The Chief Executive, who is also the Chief Review Officer (CRO), assigns approximately 135 review officers to undertake reviews across the country.

-The Act gives the CRO the power to initiate reviews, investigate, report and publish findings on the provision of education and the care for children and young people in Aotearoa.
+The Act gives the CRO the power to initiate reviews, report and publish findings on the provision of education and the care for children and young people in Aotearoa.

 This takes place in Māori-medium, English-medium and Pacific-medium contexts through: